ExPLoit: Extracting Private Labels in Split Learning: Introduction

 Unfortunately, split learning does not have formal privacy guarantees, and it is not clear if it allows the input and label owners to hide their private data from each other.
-We set out to answer this question by considering an adversarial input owner who wants to break label privacy by leaking the private labels in two-party split learning.
-To this end, we propose a label leakage attack called \emph{Gradient Inversion Attack (GIA)}.
-GIA frames the attack as a supervised learning problem by leveraging the gradient information ($\nabla_zL_i$) obtained during split learning.
-GIA ``replays" split learning by replacing the label owner's model $g$ and labels $\{y_i\}$ with a randomly initialized surrogate model $g'$ (with parameters $\theta_{g'}$) and surrogate labels $\{y'_i\}$ respectively.
-We leverage key properties of the model and dataset to develop a loss function using the following objectives: \begin{itemize} \item \emph{Gradient Objective:} The gradient computed using the surrogate model and labels during \emph{replay split learning} should match the gradients received from the label owner during the original split learning process. \item \emph{Label Prior Objective:} The distribution of surrogate labels must match the expected label prior distribution.
-For instance, if the classification problem in consideration has a uniform label prior, the surrogate labels must also have a uniform distribution. \item \emph{Label Entropy Objective:} Since we consider datasets with hard labels, each individual surrogate label must have low entropy. \item \emph{Accuracy Objective:} The surrogate model should achieve high accuracy i.e., the predictions made by the surrogate model must be close to the surrogate labels.
+We set out to answer this question by considering an adversarial input owner who wants to break label privacy by extracting the private labels in two-party split learning.
+To this end, we propose \emph{ExPLoit}-- a label-leakage attack that frames the problem of learning the private labels as a supervised learning task, by leveraging the gradient information ($\nabla_zL_i$) obtained during split learning.
+ExPLoit ``replays" split learning by replacing the label owner's model $g$ and labels $\{y_i\}$ with a randomly initialized surrogate model $g'$ (with parameters $\theta_{g'}$) and surrogate labels $\{y'_i\}$ respectively.
+We aim to learn the private labels by training these surrogate parameters using the following key objectives: \begin{enumerate} \item \emph{Gradient Matching Objective:} The gradient computed using the surrogate model and labels during \emph{replay split learning} should match the gradients received from the label owner during the original split learning process. \item \emph{Label Prior Objective:} The distribution of surrogate labels must match the expected label prior distribution.
+For instance, if the classification problem in consideration has a uniform label prior, the surrogate labels must also have a uniform distribution. \item \emph{Label Entropy Objective:} Since we consider datasets with hard labels, each individual surrogate label $y'_i$ must have low entropy. \item \emph{Accuracy Objective:} The predictions made by the surrogate model must be close to the surrogate labels, achieving high accuracy. \end{enumerate}